Human–animal marriage: Folklore

-Animal–human marriage in modernity
+Cases

-In many, if not most, jurisdictions, there is no legal precedent for marrying an animal, however; several individuals claim to have done so.
+In many, if not most, jurisdictions, there is no legal precedent for marrying another animal, however; several individuals claim to have done so.

 In 1992, an American man named Mark Matthews married his horse.
 He wrote a memoir describing the concealment of his zoophilia from his Methodist family.

 In 2005, an American man ordained with the Universal Life Church married humans and their pets.

 A British woman who married her dog created the website MarryYourPet.com, after she became ordained to marry humans with their pets, and has performed about 100 ceremonies.

 In 2005, another British woman reportedly married a dolphin.

 The Sudanese goat marriage incident made headlines in 2006, when a man was forced to marry a goat after being caught in a sexual interaction with it.

 Other reports of marriage include animals such as dogs, cats, frogs, and a dolphin.

 Other incidents of human animal relations took place in 2010, when 18-year-old Balinese man Ngurah Alit was found having sexual intercourse with a cow, who he claimed flirted with him.
 As part of a Pecaruan ritual, the man was forced to marry the animal.
 The ceremony was thought to cleanse the village of the immoral act of bestiality.
 The cow was drowned in the ocean, while Alit's clothes were symbolically submerged in the sea as well.

 In 2013, a Brazilian man reportedly married a goat in a Satanic church after his plan was rejected by his evangelical church.

-In 2014, a man reportedly married his pet dog at Chapel of Our Lady at the Presidio in San Francisco, which was an Episcopal chapel.
+In 2014, internet hoaxer Paul Horner staged a ceremony where he married his pet dog at the Chapel of Our Lady at the Presidio in San Francisco.
+Many news outlets reported the incident as reality.